 Instructions

-- Prep: Allow time for the puff pastry to thaw - according to package directions.
-Preheat oven to 375 degrees.
-Cook bacon according to package directions.
+- Prep: Allow time for the puff pastry to thaw – according to package directions, or thaw overnight in the refrigerator.
+Preheat oven to 375° F. Cook bacon according to package directions.

 - Bake: Bake for 27-29 minutes.
 Puff pastry will be golden brown and filling will be puffy (it'll settle down as they cool).

 - Serve + Store: Gently loosen the quiches from the muffin pan with a butter knife.
 Enjoy immediately!
-These are best enjoyed when they're fresh and hot from the oven.
+These are best enjoyed fresh & hot from the oven.
 The puff pastry loses it's crisp-ness after the first day, but you can store leftovers in an airtight container in the fridge for 2-3 days.
+Reheat in the oven to retain some of the crisp-ness.

-- For a Half Batch: Just thaw one sheet of the puff pastry and keep the rest in the freezer for later.
+- For a Half Batch: Just thaw one sheet of the puff pastry, leaving the rest in the freezer for later.
 Cut the rest of the ingredients in half as well, and continue with the recipe as directed!

 Mary Gaub says